WesleyyC/Restaurant-Revenue-Prediction/README.md

 - Name/Date: Wes 4/16/15
 -

+19th
+- Boosting the our best result which gives us a slightly better result
+- Score: slightly worse than our best
+- File: ./Get Rid of Outline Categorical/train.m
+- Name/Date: Wes 4/16/15

 ### Data Description
 #### File Description
 - train.csv: the training set.
 Use this dataset for training your model.